RalphTro/epcis-event-hash-generator/README.md

 6. Quantitative values SHALL NOT have trailing zeros.
 (For example, a quantity of one SHALL be expressed as '1', and SHALL NOT be expressed as '1.0'; 0.3434 SHALL be expressed as 0.3434, with any trailing zeros truncated.)
 7. Numeric values SHALL be expressed without single quotes.
 8. All timestamps SHALL be expressed in UTC; the zero UTC offset SHALL be expressed with the capital letter 'Z'.
 9. All timestamps SHALL be expressed with millisecond precision.
-If an EPCIS event lacks the latter, the millisecond field SHALL be zero-filled with '000' (e.g., YYYY-MM-DDTHH:MM:SS.000Z). `xsd:dateTimeStamp` permits an unlimited number of decimal places to be expressed.
+If an EPCIS event lacks the latter, the millisecond field SHALL be zero-filled with '000' (e.g., YYYY-MM-DDTHH:MM:SS.000Z).
+> **Note (v2.1):** `xsd:dateTimeStamp` permits an unlimited number of decimal places to be expressed.
 If more than 3 decimal places are expressed, the 3rd decimal place SHALL be rounded up if the 4th decimal place is a digit in the range 5-9.
 For example, an `xsd:dateTimeStamp` value of 2023-01-18T11:04:03.1415Z would appear in the pre-hash string as 2023-01-18T11:04:03.142Z .
 10. Strings SHALL be sorted according to their case-sensitive lexical ordering, considering UTF-8/ASCII code values of each successive character.
 11. All child elements as part of a list (e.g. `epc` in `epcList`, `bizTransaction` in `bizTransactionList`, etc.) SHALL be sequenced according to their case-sensitive lexical ordering, considering UTF-8/ASCII code values of each successive character.
 A field name denoting a list (e.g. `epcList`, `bizTransactionList`, `sensorElementList`) SHALL only appear once in the pre-hash string.
 12. If a child element of a list itself comprises one or more key-value pairs itself (e.g. `quantityElement` in `quantityList`, `sensorReport` in `sensorElement`), the latter SHALL be concatenated to a string (similar to the procedure specified above) and, if they belong to the same level, sequenced according to their case-sensitive lexical ordering, considering UTF-8/ASCII code values of each successive character..